dail8859/DoxyIt/README.md

 - `$DATE_z`, `$DATE_Z` - Either the time-zone name or time zone abbreviation, depending on registry settings; no characters if time zone is unknown
 - `$@` - Expands to the prefix character for Doxygen commands.
 - `$|` - Marks the alignment position.
 This flag is only valid for lines containing $PARAM.
+- `$(...)` - Defines a location to jump to when pressing the Tab key.
+Text within the parenthesis is used as a default value.

 Not all keywords are valid for User Defined Languages.

+### Jump Locations
+The function and file formats can specify jump locations.
+Using `$(...)` will use the text within the parenthesis as a default value.
+Jump locations with the same default text will be edited simultaneously.
+These are areas of text that can be jumped to by pressing the `Tab` key.
+Pressing the `Esc` key will remove all jump locations.

 ### UDL Support
 Custom UDLs can be added by pressing the `+` button next to the list of supported languages.
 The name entered for the UDL must match the name of the desired UDL.
 Pressing the `-` button will remove the selected UDL.
 Function commenting is partially supported for UDLs.
 It will insert a comment block at the current location but will not attempt to parse any text.